The Hill (Aaron Lewis album)

-The Hill is the fifth studio album by American country musician Aaron Lewis.
-The work was released on March 29, 2024 through The Valory Music Company.
+The Hill is the fifth studio album by the American country musician Aaron Lewis.
+It was released on March 29, 2024, through The Valory Music Company.

 Critical reception

 Antimusic states "Featuring 10 tracks penned solo or with a close circle of collaborators/confidants, the set speaks to a time of upheaval in the wider world" going on to say that "it's raw in the purest sense of the Country-rock term - often backing his jagged-edge vocal with just a guitar, dobro and mandolin".

 Lorie Hollabaugh of MusicRow describes the work as "A deeply personal set written from a lifetime of highs and lows" going on to profess that "it pairs Lewis’ iconic vocal rasp with a bare-bones acoustic sound, and features 10 tracks penned solo or with a tight circle of collaborators".